rikvdh/EternalCaffeine/README.md

 # EternalCaffeine
-A simple program to keep track of the amount of caffeine in your system.
+A simple program to keep track of the amount of caffeine in your body based on biological half-life.

 # Commands
 	start     Start a new recording of your caffeine levels update    Add more consumed caffeine